AvyayAgarwal/TheWeatherApp/README.md

 # TheWeatherApp

+A Node.js application that gives the current weather forecast of an inputted location.

+It uses Google Maps API and Dark Sky API to get location and weather information respectively.
+Key features incldude temperature automatically being shown in Celsius or Fahrenheit depending on the location inputted.

 ## How to use:

 Make sure you have node and npm install.
 You can run the following commands to check which versions you have of each: